 chezmoi verify

-After years of searching — bare git repos, GNU Stow, Ansible playbooks, and half a dozen other tools — chezmoi + mise is the setup that finally sticks.
-It handles everything:
+After years of bare git repos, GNU Stow, Ansible playbooks, and a handful of other tools, chezmoi plus mise is the setup that finally stuck.
+Looking back at the three-line install from the start of this post, here’s everything it now covers:

 - Cross-machine sync via git